 If you want to start or you’re already in “keto“ but you’re concerned about how to get more fat in your diet.
 Here’s how you can eat a high-fat diet every day without having to think about it too much.
 Increase your fat intake on the ketogenic diet with these simple rules.

-The supermarkets are full of low-fat products that are little more than sugar bombs with all the flavour and texture taken out.
-Avoid these products as if your life depended on it!
+The supermarkets are full of low-fat products that are little more than sugar bombs with all the flavor and texture taken out.
+Avoid these products as if your life depended on them!
 In fact, your life does depend on it.
-Full fat or high fat products (excluding the processed junk) are often cheaper than the low-fat versions because they have not had an expensive processing treatment to remove the lovely, tasty fats.
+Full fat or high-fat products (excluding processed junk) are often cheaper than the low-fat versions because they have not had an expensive processing treatment to remove the lovely, tasty fats.

 Full-fat milk is definitely healthier for everyone.
-So are full-fat yoghurts.
-Many cereals, salad dressings, and nut butters marketed as low fat are devoid of nutrients and packed with chemicals and sugar.
+So are full-fat yogurts.
+Many kinds of cereal, salad dressings, and nut butter marketed as low fat are devoid of nutrients and packed with chemicals and sugar.
 Look for the fattiest nut butter, the most natural dressings, and well, just avoid cereal.
 Unless it’s keto cereal.

 2. Choose fatty cuts of meat

-Over the years, the nutritional advice handed down from the food authorities has deeply influenced our behaviour.
+Over the years, the nutritional advice handed down from the food authorities has deeply influenced our behavior.
 We’ve been trained to choose meat cuts with less obvious fat.
-It’s no coincidence that cuts like sirloin steak and lean pork chops, as well as super lean chicken breasts, are the most popular.
+It’s no coincidence that cuts like sirloin steak and lean pork chops, as well as super-lean chicken breasts, are the most popular.
 But these meats are taste and calorie poor.
-With the fewest calories from important, healthy fats, it’s no wonder the so-called healthy cuts were given to poor people and lower ranking tribes members for millennia.
+With the fewest calories from important, healthy fats, it’s no wonder the so-called healthy cuts were given to poor people and lower-ranking tribes members for millennia.